What is a SKU?

 Why not just use the barcode?

-Many people do use barcodes as a SKU codes in their fulfillment however a SKU should be unique to your company.
+Many people do use barcodes as a SKU codes in their fulfilment however a SKU should be unique to your company.
 If you resell products sourced from a manufacturer they may change the barcodes.
 If that happens then your SKU is out of sync and needs to be updated as will everywhere that SKU is required such as:

 - eCommerce platforms Like Magento